Deco&Design - Events

 AAA - Architecture, Art, Archaeology

-The new station is part of a wider project to renovate old metro stations in Naples under the slogan AAA - Architecture, Art, Archaeology.
-The stations included in the project are designed by famous architecture studios and are to combine elements from all these fields.
-In the case of the Centro Direzionale station, the wooden roof will incorporate a piece of art that will reproduce a figure from a vessel discovered by archaeologists in Pompeii.
+The new station is part of a larger project to renovate old metro stations in Naples under the slogan AAA - Architecture, Art, Archaeology.
+The stations included in the project are designed by famous architectural studios and are to combine elements from all these fields.
+In the case of the Centro Direzionale station, the wooden roof will incorporate a piece of art reproducing a figure from a ship discovered by archaeologists in Pompeii.
 Thus the special architecture suggesting nature will also incorporate the other requirements of the slogan.

-Naples, like the whole of Italy, is built on history, so linking new projects with the past and archaeology is not difficult.
-There have been times when work has had to be interrupted, postponed or extended because new remains were discovered during excavations.
-This is the case of the Fuksas studio which had to be interrupted because an ancient Roman temple was discovered.
-When work resumes here, a museum will be included in the project.
+Naples, like the whole of Italy, is built on history, so linking new projects with the past and archaeology is not hard to do.
+There have been times when work has had to be interrupted, postponed or prolonged because new remains have been discovered during excavations.
+This is the case with the Fuksas studio which had to be interrupted because an ancient Roman temple was discovered.
+When the work is resumed, a museum will be set up here as part of the project.

-The Centro Direzionale station project also includes green spaces around the building that will link the entire structure, forming a much-needed oasis in the sea of concrete and glass.
-However, the pandemic has led to a delay in work, with a completion date not yet advanced.
+In the Centro Direzionale station project, green spaces are planned around the building that will tie the entire structure together to form a much-needed oasis in a sea of concrete and glass.
+But the pandemic has delayed the work, with a completion date not yet advanced.

-Read more about the ongoing project in Naples in Dezeen magazine.
+Read more about the ongoing project in Naples Dezeen magazine.
 Photos: Paolo Fassoli

 About the author